javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 In the example above, the result of `(a = b + 1)` is the value which is assigned to `a` (that is `3`).
 It is then used to substract from `3`.

 Funny code, isn't it?

-We should understand how it works, but don't write like that ourselves.
-Such usage rarely makes the code neater and more readable.
+We should understand how it works, but don't write anything like that ourselves.
+Such tricks definitely don't make the code neater and more readable.
 [/smart]

 ## Remainder %

 The remainder operator `%` despite it's look does not have a relation to percents.

-The result of `a % b` is the remainder of the integer division `a` by `b`.
+The result of `a % b` is the remainder of the integer division of `a` by `b`.

 For instance: